DPRK - EP 8

 Policy outcome

-DPRK suspended its nuclear tests and long-range ballistic missile launches at the start of the episode but its nuclear and ballistic missile development continued to advance, becoming more sophisticated and self-reliant.
-DPRK resumed ballistic missile testing in the second half of 2019 amidst stalled diplomatic talks with the US on partial sanctions relief in exchange for progress on denuclearization and its evasion practices have continued to expand in both scope and sophistication.
+DPRK suspended its nuclear tests and long-range ballistic missile launches at the start of the episode, but its nuclear and ballistic missile development subsequently advanced significantly.
+DPRK resumed ballistic missile testing in the second half of 2019 amidst stalled diplomatic talks with the US on partial sanctions relief in exchange for progress on denuclearization, it has resumed nuclear activity at Yongbyon and the Punggye-ri test site, and its evasion practices have continued to expand in both scope and sophistication.

 Sanctions contribution

-UN sanctions presented the primary instruments of constraint.
-Other sanctions, threats of military use of force, and the collapse of the only DPRK nuclear test site also played an important role in constraining DPRK’s nuclear program, but the relaxed implementation of sanctions by Russia and China increasingly undermines the strength of the constraint.
+UN sanctions presented the primary instrument of constraint, but other sanctions, threats of military use of force, and the collapse of the only DPRK nuclear test site also played an important role in constraining DPRK’s nuclear program for a time.
+The relaxed implementation of UN sanctions by Russia and China has increasingly undermined the strength of the constraint, particularly following Russia’s import of arms and ammunition from the DPRK since 2023 and the signing of a strategic partnership agreement between Russia and DPRK in June 2024.

 Signaling